dotnet/csharplang/proposals/first-class-span-types.md

 - Compiler could choose different overloads (technically a breaking change, but hopefully those overloads would have equivalent behavior).
 - Other breaks could arise, unknown at this time.

+On the other hand, the new Span APIs would still be ambiguous from VB unless we implement the betterness rule there as well.
+So it might be easier if API authors solve this themselves via the `OverloadResolutionPriorityAttribute`.

 ### Delegate extension receiver break

 Should we break existing code like the following (real code found in runtime)?